Normally, you can catch me on CNN for two hours every day. And, as much as I enjoy my job, I wanted a break.

 4. Take a deep breath.

-You must learn to breathe differently when climbing at heights of 13,000, 15,000, and 19,000 feet.
+You must learn to breathe differently when climbing at heights of 13,000, 15,000, and 19,000 feet, for acclimatization purposes.
 It’s a deep-breathing method that Dismas taught us at a young age and reminded us to do at all times of the day.
 It became almost meditative for me.

 We could see how this breathing would save us every time we put the pulse oximeter on our fingertips at mealtime to test our heart rate and blood oxygen levels.